jonsun-zhao/kubelab/examples/16.gke-onprem/README.md

 ### Install GKE On-Prem

-Follow the `Install GKE On-Prem` section in the Lab Guide
+Follow the `Install GKE On-Prem` section in the lab guide

 ## Tear down